Obama, China's President To Meet At G-20

 KUHN: Earlier this month, Chinese Premier Wen Jiabao made a plea for Washington to preserve the value of China's billions of dollars in U.S. Treasury bond holdings.

-Mr. WEN JIABAO (Chinese Premier): (Through translator) We have lent huge amount of money to the United States.
+WEN JIABAO: (Through translator) We have lent huge amount of money to the United States.
 Of course, we are concerned about the safety of our assets.
 To be honest, I'm a little bit worried.

 KUHN: Beijing's concern is that the U.S. may print so much money to deal with the current crisis that the dollar plummets and with it, the value of China's U.S. bond holdings.
 But China hasn't offered any prescriptions for how the U.S. should better regulate its financial markets.
 Again, Barry Naughton.